 There are three: an outdoor heated pool set in a rectangular timber deck (which will have two metres between sunloungers), an indoor pool at the Village Square and an unheated pool at Club 98.

 Tired parents will be rejuvenated in the Finisterra Spa.
 One of our favourite treatments involves being wrapped head-to-toe in giant strips of seaweed: the Voya Leaf Body Wrap treatment eliminates toxins and is a proven cellulite-buster.
-For the foreseeable future, the gym will only be open to one family at a time; slots and any spa bookings must be made in advance.

 Tan-enhancing tennis whites for the hotel’s courts (sweatbands optional); heel-free shoes and the most stylish walking gear you can muster for the neighbouring national park.